Connecticut Incorporation Services

 How much does it cost to start a Connecticut corporation?

-Starting a Connecticut corporation will set you back $250 in initial state fees.
-While the base filing fee for your Certificate of Incorporation is $100, there’s a minimum $150 franchise fee that must be paid at the same time.
-(Corporations with more than 20,000 shares pay an additional 1/5 to 1/2 cent per share).
-Expediting is available, but it won’t significantly speed up an online filing.
-If you file by mail, however, you might consider paying the $50 fee for 24-hour processing.
+Starting a Connecticut corporation will set you back $400 in initial state fees.
+While the base filing fee for your Certificate of Incorporation is $100, there’s a minimum $150 franchise fee that must be paid at the same time, and your Connecticut corporation’s Organization and First Report Form costs $150 as well.
+Expediting is $50 fee for 24-hour processing.

 How long does it take to start a Connecticut corporation?

-File online and your Connecticut Certificate of Incorporation will be processed in about two days.
+File online and your Connecticut Certificate of Incorporation will be processed in about three days.
 Have some time to kill?
 Mail your filing to the Connecticut Secretary of State and wait for someone to enter all of your data in by hand.
 Maybe you can finally take off and go fishing for a few days.
-Even if you pay the $50 for 24-hour expediting, mailing time isn’t included, so you’ll still get your corporation faster (and cheaper) if you file online.
+24-hour expediting is also available for and extra $50.

 Does a Connecticut corporation need a registered agent?